 July 28th – July 31st

 Blue Skies Jazz Ensemble — Paul Renz

 My goal is to share as much information and guidance as possible in an easygoing, nurturing environment.
 I want to help each participant improve their playing ability and technical skills, and deepen their knowledge of music, regardless of where they’re starting from.
 And most importantly, to have fun throughout!

-All instruments are welcome in the jazz theory and improv stream.
+All instruments are welcome in the jazz ensemble.
 I welcome strings of all stripes - guitars, basses, mandolins, fiddles, cellos, etc.. also woodwinds, horns, and keyboards.

 Some degree of proficiency on your instrument is expected, and generally speaking, all participants should fall somewhere in the intermediate skill level.
 (Advanced players are welcome, but it’s probably not a good fit for beginners)

 Some knowledge of music theory would be helpful.

 Ability to play the “family” of 7th chords would be good.
 (Cmaj7, C6, C7, C-7, C-7b5, Co7)